 CHRISTOPHER COREY SMITH

 CHRISTOPHER SMITH (@GetMeSmith) is “the guy you've heard but haven't heard of.”
 He started his career in the original Robotech and Captain Harlock series' as third-guy-from-the-left-who-screams-when-he-blows-up.
 These days he works constantly, and sometimes plays characters who have actual names.
 Really cool names like Rheingold and Legion in Fire Emblem Heroes, Kitsune and Sarutahiko in God Wars, Shimaki in Gantz-O, Kunizaki Okumura in Persona 5, Fusunani and Zelleager Myundef Vishrai in Kuromukuro, Shokichi Komachi in Teraformars, And Manabu Honma in Ahohana.
 He's also the voice of Katasuke in Boruto: Naruto the Movie, Oruo in Attack on Titan & AoTJH, Spandam in One Piece, Headmaster Kaien Cross in Vampire Knight, Kittan in Gurren Lagann, Captain Bright Noa for Gundam: Unicorn, Ryo in Cyborg 009 vs Devilman, Charizard in Pokemon Origins, Hawkeye and Jubei in Marvel: Disk Wars, Aoki Kashiwade in Knights of Sidonia, John Balks in Future Diary, Brick Lehm in Jormungand, Raizer Phoenix in High School DXD, Do'on in Sankarea: Undying Love, Yamaoka in Eureka 7:AO, and Ren Goto and Ryuho Kamo in “K.” And he’s 33 (count em!
 33!) distinct voices in Lupin 3: Blue Jacket!
 Ask him at a panel and he’ll list them.
 He's stepped into Mark Hamill’s shoes as Luke Skywalker in Phineas and Ferb Star Wars, and as The Joker in the Lego Batman games, and the movie Lego Batman: DC Heroes Unite.
 He voices Tom, Lt Roger & Wayzz in Miraculous: Tales of Ladybug & Cat Noir (Nickelodeon), Brock Lesner, Shamus, and Kane for WWE Smash City, Bren & Jon Ace on Monsuno (Hulu), Coach Loudly on Popples (Netflix), he's the ever-charming Snivel on Lego Friends (Netflix), and he's Bob the Frog, Edward the Emo Bat, Pelvis & Jeannot the Barbarian Rabbit on The Jungle Bunch (Sprout).
 In Elder Scrolls Online he voices Molag Bal, Razum-dar, Merric-at-Aswala, Nicolas, Fa'Ren, Rakkhat, as well as many Khajiit, Red Guard, Altmer, Wraith, and Frightened Bretons.
 He's Jijimon, Slashangemon, Goblinmon, Splashmon, Stingmon, and many other “mon” in Digimon Fusion, and Dracyan & Saiga in Crossfire: B-Daman.
 Some of his other prominent anime roles include Dr Wakai in Ajin, Aimaru in Toriko, and King of Midlands in Berserk.
 He's also the voice of Major Peter Soyuz in Full Metal Alchemist: Sacred Star of Milos, and Lucius Isaac for the Marvel anime adaption of Blade.
 He's Kinnosuke & Dennis in DuRaRaRa, Matoko Kibune, Rose, and Wonderweiss in Bleach, Ishidate, Akhaboshi, Ibiki, and Shuura in Naruto, and The Puppeteer in Ghost in the Shell.
 He's about 25 characters apiece in Code Geass, Monster, and Redline.
 He's Hanamoto-Sensei in Honey and Clover, The Mikado in Moribito, Abe in Ghost Slayer Ayashi, and his characters feature prominently in Hellsing: Ultimate, Persona 4, The Last Exile, Psychopass, Appleseed, Robotics Notes, Overman King Gainer, Tenjho Tenghe, Gundam Force, Samurai Champloo, and a few dozen more.
 In games, he's The Joker in Lego Batman 3: Beyond Gotham and Lego Dimensions, The Annoyotron in Hearthstone, Emmerson in Star Ocean 5, Saranish Steiner in Bravely Default, Albus in Skullgirls, Hilde in Natural Doctrine, Satanael in Guided Fate Paradox, Evan in Til Morning Light, the playable Avatar, Vincent, and Yarne in Fire Emblem: Awakening, Rufus in Street Fighter 4 (Super SF, & SFXTekken), Superman in Mortal Kombat vs DC, and Emperor Mateus in Final Fantasy: Dissidia.
 Going way back he was Agent Smith in Matrix: Path of Neo, and Professor X for the Marvel Pinball Games.
 He was Tenebrae in Tales of Symphonia 2, Commander Cadigan in Dead Space, and Supreme Commander Gaghan in Star Ocean 4.
 He's Fandrel Staghelm, Mal Ganis, Razslo Crushcog, Soulflayer Yorsaj & Kash'drakor in World of Warcraft, Nobunaga Oda in Samurai Warriors, Sun Wu Kong in Warriors Orochi, and Yuan Shao in Dynasty Warriors.
 He was Scalpel and Firehawk in Command and Conquer 4, and he voice-matched Hugh Jackman, Hugo Weaving as Memphis and Noah for Happy Feet.
 He's Juda in Fist of the Northstar, and Prime Minister Hatagoya in Godzilla.
 He's a couple dozen characters each in Shin Megami Tensei IV, Firefall & Romance Saga, plus multiple characters in Let it Die, Devil Summoner-Soul Hackers, God Eater 1 & 2, Pillars of Eternity, Battle of SOL, Hero Portal, Vandal Hearts 2, Ratchet and Clank, God of War, Atlantica Online, Lunia, Skycrawlers, Xenosaga, and roughly 100 other games.
-After a two year absence, he’s really glad to be back at AAC.
+After a two year absence, he’s really glad to be back in New England.

 Nicholas Brendon was born three minutes after his identical twin brother, actor Kelly Donovan on April 12, 1971 in Los Angeles, California.
 He attended Chatsworth High School, where he struggled with stuttering but was also a starter on the baseball team.
 He had dreams of playing for the L.A.
 Dodgers, but had to pursue other options when he hurt his arm about a year after graduating high school.
 He got his big break as an actor when he landed the role of Xander Harris on the hugely successful TV series Buffy the Vampire Slayer (1997).
 The series ran from 1997 until 2003, garnering a huge cult following as well as a large fanbase for Brendon.
 Brendon and brother Kelly appeared together in the episode "The Replacement", in which Xander has to cope with having a seemingly sinister double.
 His first major role in a feature film came with the Charles Busch satire Psycho Beach Party (2000).
 Brendon has also starred in the ABC Family Channel original movie Celeste in the City (2004).
 Brendon is a spokesperson for the Stuttering Foundation of America, appearing in a print campaign for the organization.